 Heritage Trail - can tour (by yourself) some of the landmark buildings of Packers history.
 They have some signs up around town that mark some of the prominent buildings related to Packers history.
 I saw a couple when I lived in Green Bay for a while... only one I made sure to see was Old City Stadium where Packers played before Lambeau Field.
 It is now the high school football field for Green Bay East High School.
 They have big sign up for it... cannot miss it if you look for it.

 Other things to do in Green Bay if staying there longer

 NEW Zoo - Ready to turn a fun day into a fantastic adventure?
 Just wait ‘til you see what’s in store for you at the NEW Zoo!
 Open 7 days per week, 365 days per year, the Zoo can be an awesome place to escape the mundane and embark upon a fun-filled day ‘on the wild side’ of things.The NEW Zoo is located 10 miles from downtown Green Bay, WI.

-place to visit with kids (and probably better in summer when I went with
+Great place to visit with kids (and probably better in summer when I went with my son).

 National Railroad Museum - if you like trains a must visit.
 Explore America's railroad heritage: Marvel at the Union Pacific Big Boy, the world's largest steam locomotive.
 Over 70 pieces of railroad equipment on display.
 Ride a full-size train.
 Open year-round.

 Heritage Hill State Park - if you want to learn a bit about Green Bay early history.. have pioneer homes/buildings of early Green Bay history